-Acknowledgements: We thank Laurent Berger, Xavier Caruso, Kęstutis Česnavičius and Ofer Gabber for their answers to our questions, and Laurent Berger, Dat Pham, Yitong Wang for their comments.
+Acknowledgements: We thank Laurent Berger, Xavier Caruso, Kęstutis Česnavičius and Ofer Gabber for their answers to our questions, Mohamed Boubakeur for his help in computer-assisted computations and Laurent Berger, Changjiang Du, Dat Pham, Yitong Wang for their comments.
 We heartily thank Laurent Fargues for many discussions and patient explanations on the perfectoid world and [Far20].

-Y. H. is partially supported by National Key R&D Program of China 2020YFA0712600, National Natural Science Foundation of China Grants 12288201 and 11971028, National Center for Mathematics and Interdisciplinary Sciences and Hua Loo-Keng Key Laboratory of Mathematics, Chinese Academy of Sciences.
+Y. H. is partially supported by National Key R&D Program of China 2020YFA0712600, National Natural Science Foundation of China Grants 12288201 and 12425103, National Center for Mathematics and Interdisciplinary Sciences and Hua Loo-Keng Key Laboratory of Mathematics, Chinese Academy of Sciences.
 F. H. is partially supported by an NSERC grant.
 S. M. and B. S. are partially supported by Institut Universitaire de France.
-C. B., S. M. and B. S. are members of the A.N.R. project CLap-CLap ANR-18-CE40-0026.
+During the genesis and writing of this paper, C. B., S. M. and B. S. were members of the A.N.R. project CLap-CLap ANR-18-CE40-0026.